by Susan Flantzer

 On June 22, 1483, a sermon was preached at St. Paul’s Cross in London declaring Edward IV’s marriage to Elizabeth Woodville invalid and his children illegitimate.
 This information came from Robert Stillington, Bishop of Bath and Wells, who claimed a legal pre-contract of marriage to Eleanor Butler, had invalidated King Edward IV’s later marriage to Elizabeth Woodville.
 The citizens of London presented Richard, Duke of Gloucester with a petition urging him to assume the throne, and he was proclaimed king on June 26, 1483.
 King Richard III and his wife Anne Neville were crowned in Westminster Abbey on July 6, 1483, and their son Edward of Middleham was created Prince of Wales.
 In January 1484, Parliament issued the Titulus Regius, a statute proclaiming Richard the rightful king.

 On August 22, 1485, Henry Tudor from the House of Lancaster defeated King Richard III at the Battle of Bosworth Field and became King Henry VII, the first Tudor king of England.
 On January 18, 1486, Henry VII married Catherine’s eldest sister Elizabeth of York uniting the House of Lancaster and the House of York into the new House of Tudor.
-Henry VII had Parliament repeal the Titulus Regius, which declared King Edward IV’s marriage invalid and his children illegitimate, which legitimized his wife.
+Henry VII had Parliament repeal the Titulus Regius, which declared King Edward IV’s marriage invalid and his children illegitimate, legitimizing his wife.

 King Henry VII wanted to establish peace with the Kingdom of Scotland, the northern neighbor of the Kingdom of England.
 A preliminary marriage agreement was reached in November 1487 with James III, King of Scots.
 Catherine’s elder sister Cecily was to marry James III’s eldest son, James Stewart, Duke of Rothesay, the heir to the throne of Scotland, the future James IV, King of Scots.
 Catherine was to marry James III’s second son James Stewart, Duke of Ross.
 However, when James III, King of Scots was killed at the Battle of Sauchieburn in June 1488, the marriage negotiations were interrupted and were never resumed.